Generic selectors

 Common Health Issues

 Glass bloodfin tetras are among the hardier tetras, but they’re not immune to common freshwater diseases.
 Ich is the most frequent issue, usually appearing after temperature drops or stressful events.
-The transparent body actually makes disease diagnosis easier than in many fish since you can often see internal problems that would be hidden in opaque species.
+The transparent body actually makes disease diagnosis easier than in many fish since you often see internal problems that would be hidden in opaque species.

 Bacterial infections and fin rot can occur in tanks with poor water quality.
 The elongated anal fin is particularly susceptible to fin rot, so watch for any fraying or discoloration at the edges.
-Internal parasites can sometimes be spotted through the transparent body wall, appearing as unusual dark masses or stringy white feces.
+Internal parasites will sometimes be spotted through the transparent body wall, appearing as unusual dark masses or stringy white feces.

 Prevention through good water quality, quarantine of new fish, and varied nutrition covers most health concerns.
 Their hardiness and longevity mean that a healthy glass bloodfin maintained in clean water rarely develops problems.